kunal19899/plotly_demo/README.md

 Once you complete these steps your environment will be ready to run the most recent updates made to the dashboard by the ITLab visualization team.

 ## Running Flask

+1. To start the flask environment, execute the command <i>"flask run [port]"</i>.
+The port section can be empty and will default to port 8000.
+Run the url "https://localhost:[port]" and the main page of the dashboard will open up.

+2. Execute command <i>"export FLASK_ENV=development"</i>
+3. Execute command <i>"export FLASK_APP=main.py"</i>

+## Errors

+If there are any additional errors after this setup, there will be basic solutions on stackoverflow or any other similar website.